Barnacodes/capitals/CapitalsFolder/README.md

 So far so good?
 Let’s move forward.

 Exit from the folder ‘scripts and run the file ```main.py``` by checking whether you have the authorisation to have access to data.
-Now, you are probably asking yourself how to do this: you simply insert *username* and *password* again followed by the capital or country you are interested in but be careful, the arguments you need are now ```-c``` for your username and ```-p``` for your password.
+Now, you are probably asking yourself how to do this: you simply insert *username* and *password* again followed by the capital or country you are interested in but be careful, the arguments you need are now -c for your username and -p for your password.
 ```
 python3 main.py -c USERNAME -p PASSWORD Rome
 ```
+## Commands and line parameters

+* -a insert username
+* -p password if correct and present in ```ourdatabase.db```
+* -c check the username  if correct and present in ```ourdatabase.db```
+* -p check if correct and present in ```ourdatabase.db```

+# Verbosity

+About CAPITALS:

+* level 0
+"Returns the state of the input capital"

+* level 1
+"The capital of 'state' is 'your input' "

+* level 2
+" We are checking your input in order to understand if it is contained in the list of capitals, The capital of 'state' is 'your input' "

+About STATES

+* level 0
+"Returns the capital of the input state"

+* level 1
+"The European state whose capital is 'capital' is 'your input' "

+* level 2
+ "We are checking your input in order to understand if it is contained in the list of capitals, The European state whose capital is 'capital' is 'your input' "